What Blood Triglyceride Levels Actually Indicate For Our Health

 The Biochemical Energy That Our Bodies Need, Explained.

 It is a common sight to see people slumped over or being one with the floor at the end of an exhausting workout.
 The inertia becomes too much to overcome.
 It’s difficult to stay up straight.
-And then we decide that the horizontal position is the position that requires the least resistance, and we seek out that position.
+If you’ve been in that position before, there are days when you would very much prefer to remain in that horizontal position rather than get up and get washed up.
+I…

 Definitely, a dietary reduction in carbohydrate consumption is necessary, as is an increased level of exercise.